 General matters: email@example.com

-Funding: HELMi cohort has been established with funding from Tekes, the Finnish Funding agency for Technology and Innovation (currently Business Finland).
+Funding: Main funder is Tekes, the Finnish Funding agency for Technology and Innovation (currently Business Finland).
 The grant involves co-funding from Valio Ltd, Dupont Nutrition and Health, and Oriola, and in-kind support from the Finnish Red Cross Blood service and Pikkujätti medical centers.
-Also Paulo Foundation, Päivikki ja Sakari Sohlberg Foundation and the Foundation for Nutrition Research have supported our research.
+H2020-MSCA-ITN-2018 grant 8144102, Academy of Finland (grants 1297765, 1308255 and 325103), Paulo Foundation, Päivikki ja Sakari Sohlberg Foundation, Biocodex Microbiota Foundation, Foundation for Nutrition Research grant.